CardiacAtlasProject/lv-ortho-modes/README.md

 # Left Ventricular Orthogonal Clinical Modes

-This directory contains necessary data files, Matlab and R script files used to calculate and visualize the clinical orthogonal modes from Left Ventricular (LV) models.
+This directory contains necessary data files, Matlab and R script files used to calculate and visualize the clinical remodelling components from Left Ventricular (LV) models.

 More information: http://www.cardiacatlas.org/tools/lv-shape-orthogonal-clinical-modes/